How can we accept God's violence?

 Daughter Zion wants God to see her and her suffering, because she believes, despite of everything that's happened to her, that if he properly looked upon her, he would see the error of his ways and comfort her.

 With each cry for God to look (to rā'â), Daughter Zion is pleading with him to remember himself.
-She needs him to remember that he is a liberator of victims not an oppressor of them.
+She needs him to remember that he is a liberator of those suffering oppression, not someone whose actions cause oppression.

 Lamentations subverts God's violence